MarSilller/TP1/README.md

 One possible improvement would be expanding the System Information App, which is currently very bare bones.
 The application could benefit from better structuring, additional and a more organized user interface.

 More features could use improvements such as the documentation, I believe the current github layout I came up with is not perfect.

+The Hello Android World had a feature to simulate a slot machine game altought this one is pretty flawd seeing how it can't generate duplicate numbers, meaning the person shall never win.

 For the remaining exercises, improvements could include refining the code structure and adding more features or options to further explore Kotlin programming concepts since what was coded was basically the bare minimum one could ask.
 <!-- Possible extensions , optimizations , or features that could be addedin future work . -->